Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/syslibs/README.md

   * libreadline
   * bzip2
   * zlib
+  * lz4
   * expat
+  * APR and APR-util
+  * Serf
   * file
   * PCRE2
+  * SQLite3 (limited configuration, but enough for, e.g., subversion)

 For those libraries that are present on SUSE Linux, we tried to take the same versions as much as possible for optimal compatibility with other files that the libraries might use.

+## EasyBuild

+### 15.1.0

+  * First version of this library.
+The 15.1 in the name comes from SLES15 update 1.

+### 15.1.1-static

+  * Added lz4, APR/APR-util.
+Serf and SQLite-3 so that the module can be used to build Subversion.

+  * Added -static as a versionsuffix to stress that the package only provides static libraries meant to be used as a build dependency and for consistency with other modules.

+  * We now had to include buildtools as a build dependency since Serf needs SCons which is not available in the OS image.